 Reach out to email@example.com to receive the datasheet to provide the plugin specifications.
 Fill out the datasheet with specifications, such as:

-- Description: The name and short description of the plugin.
+- Synopsis: A short description of the custom plugin.

 - Custom Plugin URL: This includes custom plugin URLs for user-facing interface and the Experience Studio.

 - Custom Plugin Availability: This includes details, such as: